Connect with us

 RN: 60533 (ASHMORE SPORTSWEAR, INC.,) Registered Circa 1977

 Installation: Sewn-Under, well centered on the neckline.
-The tag is installed with an ever-so-slight skew to the left.
+The tag is installed with an skew to the left.

 Condition: The tag is absolutely mint, stiff, and crispy, another indication that this item is deadstock.
 The printing of this tag is nearly perfect.
 No fade/smudges typically happen after any type of wear or wash.
 Even mint tags often have some imperfections in the yellow printing.